SusmyPBnew/WaterQualityPrediction_MLProject/README.md

 ## 7. VISUALIZATION
 <p>1.<b>Histograms</b> for numerical columns after outlier treatment</p>
-<p>2.Pair plot - To visualize relationships between multiple pairs of variables.<b>pairplot()</b> function, is a grid of plots that displays pairwise relationships among a set of variables.
+<p>2.<b>Pair plot</b> - To visualize relationships between multiple pairs of variables.<b>pairplot()</b> function, is a grid of plots that displays pairwise relationships among a set of variables.
 Each variable in the dataset is paired with every other variable, resulting in a matrix of scatterplots where variables along the diagonal are plotted against themselves (showing distributions), and variables off the diagonal are plotted against each other (showing relationships).</p>

 <i>df['Potability'].value_counts()</i>
 <p>Above displays the count of the class variable which is namely potability.The dataset contains <b>1998</b> number of 0s which implies <i>contaminated water</i> and <b>1278</b> number of 1s which implies <i>potable water</i></p>

-<p>3.Count plot :<i>sns.countplot(data=df, x=df['Potability'], color='skyblue', edgecolor='black') </i> It simplifies the process of creating count plots by directly accepting the DataFrame and column name.</p>
+<p>3.<b>Count plot </b>:<i>sns.countplot(data=df, x=df['Potability'], color='skyblue', edgecolor='black') </i> It simplifies the process of creating count plots by directly accepting the DataFrame and column name.</p>

 <p>4.<b>Bar plot</b> :A bar plot is a common type of visualization used to display categorical data.
 It represents categorical data with rectangular bars, where the length of each bar is proportional to the count or frequency of a category in the data. </p>